-The inclusion of entities on the Executive Proscription list 55 is dependent on the established definition of terrorism.
+How does the designation process relate to the relevant authority's definiation of terrorism?
+The inclusion of entities on the Executive Proscription list 557 is dependent on the established definition of terrorism.
 The Judicial Approach also relies on the established definition of terrorism.
-However, Financial Sanctions 56 do not require an entity to meet the definition of terrorism as the list is heavily influenced by the UN sanctions list.
+However, Financial Sanctions 58 do not require an entity to meet the definition of terrorism as the list is heavily influenced by the UN sanctions list.
+Does the country follow UN or EU (if relevant) designation lists and sanctions?
 The Executive Proscription and Financial Sanctions lists appears to be heavily influenced by the UN sanctions list.
+Does designation have an effect on the online realm?
+Is content created by terrorist groups illegal?
 The relationship is complex: if the content can adequately be described as "abhorrently violent," then it can be removed regardless of whether the entity creating/publishing the content is a proscribed entity.
 Content that does not meet this threshold, but is created/published by a proscribed entity may remain online.
+Is online content that incites acts of terrorism illegal?
 The illegality of the content depends on whether it meets the threshold of "abhorrently violent".
+Is online content that supports designated terrorist groups illegal?
 No, unless it also meets the threshold of "abhorrently violent".
+Is there a sufficient balance between far-right and violent Islamist groups and individuals?
 No, both the Executive Proscription list and the Financial Sanctions list are dominated by Islamic terrorist entities.
 At the time of writing there are 29 listed terrorist organisations on the Executives Proscription List, 3 of which are far-right groups.
+Are there human rights- compliant mechanisms in place for delisting a group?
 There is a 3-year rolling review process which may remove an entity from the executive proscription list.
-57 Any person or entity can make a de-listing application.
-58 This application must be made to the Minister for Home Affairs, who must consider the application if the person or entity claims that there is no lawful basis for proscription.
+59 Any person or entity can make a de-listing application.
+60 This application must be made to the Minister for Home Affairs, who must consider the application if the person or entity claims that there is no lawful basis for proscription.
 However, there is limited transparency around how a person or entity might make an appeal.
+What are the weaknesses in the designation process?
 Current legislation appears to allow non-violent content posted by proscribed terrorist groups to remain online, and does not acknowledge the use of non-violent material within terrorist recruitment.
 There is no clear review available for a proscribed group which disbands.
 The number of far-right groups proscribed is limited relative to the threat.
 At present, content from far-right violent extremists is in a grey area in which tech companies themselves must decide whether they should remove it.
 Current legislation places the responsibility for terrorist content on tech platforms, rather than on the creators of the content.